Patagonia Frequently Asked Questions

 What's the food like?

 Foodie Argentina: think meat.
 Superlative meat!
 And dulce de leche, yerba mate, empanadas, and Bariloche chocolate that can easily compete with the Swiss.
 Our in-house chef will pamper our palettes with fresh, local Patagonian fare, and lots of yerba mate.
-To begin the day we will fuel up for our hikes and ride with granola, locally grown berries, yogurts, cheese, toasted wholemeal bread, and more…but first, there will be coffee before yoga!
+To begin the day we will fuel up for our hikes and rides with a full breakfast…but first, there will be coffee before yoga!

-Lunch – Hiking lunches will be “on the trail” and provided by our guides, usually something light in order to keep going.
-Riding day lunches are leisurely, in between riding at the gorgeous estancias we are visiting.
+Lunch – Hiking lunches will be “on the trail” and provided by our chef, usually something light.
+Riding day lunches are leisurely, in between or after riding at the estancias we are visiting.

 *Check out What to Eat in Argentina on Epicurious.